What Do Billing and Posting Clerk Do?

-Career Description Compile, compute, and record billing, accounting, statistical, and other numerical data for billing purposes.
+Job Description & Duties Compile, compute, and record billing, accounting, statistical, and other numerical data for billing purposes.
 Prepare billing invoices for services rendered or for delivery or shipment of goods.

 Types of Billing & Posting Clerk Jobs

 In 2016, there was an estimated number of 501,000 jobs in the United States for Billing and Posting Clerk.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Billing and Posting Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.
+There will be an estimated 59,500 positions for Billing & Posting Clerk per year.

 The states with the most job growth for Billing & Posting Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.